Mamrie Hart

 Mamrie Lillian Hart (born September 22, 1983) is an American comedian, actress, writer, and performer.
 She gained popularity in 2011 through her YouTube show You Deserve a Drink, for which she has won two Streamy Awards: in 2014 for Actress in a Comedy and in 2015 for Writing.
-Hart currently hosts Food Network's Tiny Food Fight on Discovery+ alongside Darnell Ferguson.
+Hart previously hosted Food Network's Tiny Food Fight on Discovery+ alongside Darnell Ferguson.
 As of October 2021, she has over 1 million YouTube subscribers and her main channel has over 97 million views.
 She also co-wrote, co-produced, and co-starred in the 2014 film Camp Takota and the 2016 film Dirty 30.

 Personal life

 Hart was born in New Jersey and went to high school in Boonville, North Carolina.
 Her father is actor David Hart and her mother, Caroline Mayhall, is a high school English teacher.
 She has a brother named David and a sister named Annie.
 Her parents divorced when she was nine years old.
-Hart's first name is a tribute to her great grandmother, Lillian Mamrie.
+Hart's first name is a tribute to her great-grandmother, Lillian Mamrie.
 Hart earned her Bachelor of Arts in drama and communications from UNC-Chapel Hill.
 Upon graduation, she moved to New York City to pursue "serious acting," where she worked as a bartender as a source of income.